 Methodologies Methodologies Description Guest lecture / It will be held 12 sessions of lectures by videoconference in one group, where the theoretical contents of the course will be keynote speech associated with illustrative examples.
 It will consist mainly in PowerPoint presentations.
 Copies of these presentations will be available for the students in advance via the Moodle platform of the course.
 This will allow the students to study ahead the contents of the course and to facilitate the monitoring of explanations.
 Seminar Seven sessions in small group seminars are scheduled.
 In these seminars, students will solve practical exercises (interpretation and processing information using specialized software and internet, evaluation of scientific papers, etc.), will prepare reports related to the different subjects and will present them during the class, followed by a discussion section with the professor and the rest of students.
 Students will have in advance the information they need via the Moodle platform.
 Attendance at these classes is mandatory.
+Supervised projects There will be tutorial seasons scheduled by the teacher and coordinated by the center.
+Activities such as supervision of directed works, clarification of doubts are proposed.
+Attendance at these tutorials will be compulsory.
 Objective test It will be an objective test that will cover the entire contents of the subject.

-provided by the prof Description we the theoretical concepts introduced in each chapter using the reference manual and the material fessor.
-Those students, which have significant difficulties to do the proposed activities, should contact with the tutorials, in order to analyze the problems and to receive the necessary support. provided by the prof ressor.
-Those students, which have significant difficulties to do the proposed activities, should contact with . , , , , the professor during the tutorials, in order to analyze the problems and to receive the necessary support.
-The professor will an nalyze with those students who do not successfully pass the evaluation, and so wish, their difficulties in learning the course content.
-Additional material (questions, exercises, tests, etc.) to strengthen the learning of the course might also provided. • Students with appre ciation a part-time academic and attendance waiver of exemption may complete the seminars in individua and/or group tutoring g schedule to be agreed with the teachers.
-The activities undertaken in these tutorials will be similar to those of students in ordinary regime and consideration for the final assessment.
+Description Students must review the theoretical concepts introduced in each chapter using the reference manual and the material provided by the professor.
+Those students, which have significant difficulties to do the proposed activities, should contact with he professor during the tutorials, in order to analyze the problems and to receive the necessary support.
+The professor will analyze with those students who do not successfully pass the evaluation, and so wish, their difficulties in earning the course content.
+Additional material (questions, exercises, tests, etc.) to strengthen the learning of the course night also provided.
+Students with appreciation a part-time academic and attendance waiver of exemption may complete the seminars in individua and/or group tutoring schedule to be agreed with the teachers.
+The activities undertaken in these tutorials will be similar to hose of students in ordinary regime and consideration for the final assessment. :h Ti e m Si

-Assessment Methodologies Competencies Description Qualification Seminar A1 A2 A4 A3 B1 B2 Continuous assessment will be the 40% of the final assessment of the subject.
-It will 40 B4 B7 B10 B11 have two components: interactive classes in small group (seminars) and interactive classes in very small group (tutorials).
+Assessment Methodologies Competencies Description Qualification Seminar A1 A2 A4 A3 B1 B2 B4 B7 B10 B11 C1 C3 C4 Continuous assessment will be the 40% of the final assessment of the subject.
+It will have two components: interactive classes in small group (seminars) and interactive classes in very small group (tutorials).
 Seminars and tutorials will include solving of proposed exercises and practical cases (10%), writing reports (10%), oral presentations [(works, reports, problems, practical cases), 10%] and oral questions along the course (10%).
-Objective test A1 A4 A3 B1 B10 The objective test will focus on the entire contents of the subject.
+It can take place in the classroom or by telematic media.
+40 Objective test A1 A4 A3 B1 B10 The objective test or final exam (N2) will focus on the entire contents of the subject, and will take place in the classroom.
 60